 A changing bleeding pattern does not mean that Implanon NXT does not suit you or is not giving you contraceptive protection.
 In general, you do not need to take any action.
 You should consult your doctor if menstrual bleeding is heavy or prolonged.
 It is important to have regular medical check ups, because while irregular bleeding is a common side effect of Implanon NXT, it may rarely be caused by other medical conditions.

 Insertion and removal related events

-The implant may migrate from the original insertion site in the arm, if incorrectly inserted or due to external forces (e.g. manipulation of the implant or contact sports).
+The implant may move from the original insertion site in the arm, if incorrectly inserted or due to external forces (e.g. manipulation of the implant or contact sports).
 In these cases localisation of the implant may be more difficult and removal may require a larger incision.
 If the implant cannot be found, and there is no evidence it has been expelled, contraception and the risk of progestagen-related undesirable effects may last longer than you want.

 In rare cases implants have been found in the pulmonary artery (a blood vessel in the lung).
 If the implant cannot be found in the arm your healthcare professional may use x-rays or other imaging methods on the chest.
 If the implant is located in the chest, surgery may be needed.